cove9988/TradingGym/README.md

 ## Create your own `data_process`

-To create your own data generator, it must inherit from the `DataGenerator` base class which can be found in the file 'tgym/core.py'.
-It consists of four methods.
-Only the private `_generator` method which defines the times series needs to be overridden.
-Example can be found at `examples/generator_random.py`.
-For only one product, the `_generator` method **must** yield a `(bid, ask)` tuple, one element at a time.
-For two or more products, you must return a tuple consisting of bid and ask prices for each product, concatenated.
-For instance for two products, the method should yield `(bid_1, ask_1, bid_2, ask_2)`.
-The logic for the time series is encoded there.
+To create your own data, you can use `data_process` base class which can be found in the file 'data/data_process.py'.

 ## Compatibility with OpenAI gym